-INTERMEDIATE MACROECONOMICS~ Macroeconomics investigates the forces that affect the economy of an entire country.
+INTERMEDIATE MACROECONOMICS ~ Macroeconomics investigates the forces that affect the economy of an entire country.
 Theories of growth, stagnation, unemployment, inflation, exchange rates, and interest rates are discussed with the connecting feedback mechanisms.
 A unified theoretical model is developed throughout the course to enable the student to understand the basic challenges that are faced by economies and also to understand the limits of available policy measures.
-Prerequisites: Economics (201 or 20100) and (202 or 20200).

-ECONOMICS SENIOR SEMINAR~ This course is designed as a capstone to the Economics major.
+ECONOMICS SENIOR SEMINAR ~ This course is designed as a capstone to the economics major.
 The format for the seminar is to have each student write and present a significant research paper on a topic of his or her choice.
 The research effort will be a group process with continuous discussion, criticism, and suggestion from the participants, in order to improve the quality of the paper during the research and writing period.
 Participants give progress reports and summarize their readings to receive constructive evaluations.
-Prerequisite: Economics (479 or 47900).

 Prerequisite: ECON 47900

 INDEPENDENT RESEARCH ~ The course is open to economics and management majors with junior standing or above, with the consent of the department.
 This affords junior and senior economics or management majors the opportunity to design their own course of study in an area that is not currently taught.
 The independent research course would normally require the student to write a research paper.